Nebula: Efficient, Private and Accurate Histogram Estimation: Related work

-\looseness=-1 Our system, \name, obtains better utility than both local DP randomized and shuffling as: \textit{i)} the utility error of \name is independent of the number of attributes as opposed to local DP randomizers in which the noise grows significantly as the number of attributes increases; \textit{ii)} in contrast to existing DP systems, \name does not add explicit noise, thus introducing no spurious attribute values.
-In addition to this, our system avoids prohibitive trust assumptions required in the central model deployment of DP while being efficient because of not requiring expensive multi-party computations and homomorphic encryption operations. \name avoids communication and interactions between servers, making the practical deployment of non-collusion assumptions more feasible and easier to maintain.
+\looseness=-1 Our system, \name, obtains better utility than both local DP randomized and shuffling\footnote{Bharadwaj and Cormode~\cite{cormode2022sample} analytically and empirically demonstrated the superior performance of the sample-and-threshold compared to the shuffle model of DP.} as: \textit{i)} the utility error of \name is independent of the number of attributes as opposed to local DP randomizers in which the noise grows significantly as the number of attributes increases; \textit{ii)} in contrast to existing DP systems, \name does not add explicit noise, thus introducing no spurious attribute values.
+In addition to this, our system avoids prohibitive trust assumptions required in the central model deployment of DP while being efficient because of not requiring expensive multi-party computations and homomorphic encryption operations.

 \myparagraph{Trusted hardware.} Finally, a third-general approach to private data collection uses trusted hardware to enforce privacy guarantees.
 For example, Prochlo~\cite{prochlo} uses trusted hardware to collect unmodified data from clients.
 This trusted hardware is able to collect, shuffle, and modify user data \emph{before} privacy protections are applied to the data.
 Once these trusted servers have received sufficient data, it is modified and passed onto untrusted hardware, which does the primary data summarizing and aggregation.
 Trusted hardware carries a wide range of downsides and limitations though, including relatively high cost, resource limitations (in some cases), and (in many cases) merely re-shuffled trust requirements.
 Approaches like mix-nets~\cite{Chaum81} and verifiable shuffling~\cite{CCS:Neff01} can provide security and privacy guarantees similar to (but without requiring) trusted hardware, though at the cost of increased interactivity.